Community preparedness through transparency and collaboration

 - Per EPCRA, the Environmental Protection Agency (EPA) is required to publish a list of extremely hazardous substances (EHSs).
 Currently, the EPA recognizes 355 EHSs

-- Available on request
+- Available by request

 - Complete list of reported chemicals in Somerville, or at a specific facility in Somerville

-- Available on request
+- Available by request

-LEPC Documents
+LEPC Bylaws

 Agendas and Minutes